Before We Met: Dealing With a Spouse's Imperfect Past

 "Couples who've had sex before marriage will inevitably have sexual difficulties in marriage."

-That's what Joe Beam, marriage expert and president of Family Dynamics Institute, said to a large audience of married couples.
-Through Family Dynamics Institute's work with thousands of couples, we've learned that the emotional results of premarital sex, in most cases, negatively affect many aspects of a marriage.
+That's what Joe Beam, marriage expert at Marriage Helper, said to a large audience of married couples.
+Through Marriage Helper's work with thousands of couples, we've learned that the emotional results of premarital sex, in most cases, negatively affect many aspects of a marriage.

 More than half of those who marry today bring sexual histories into their marriage, and wringing our hands over the issue isn't going to help those struggling with the consequences in their relationships today.